niiv0832/ShadowsocksR_Dockerfile/README.md

 Windows app: <a href="https://github.com/shadowsocksrr/shadowsocksr-csharp/releases/download/4.9.2/ShadowsocksR-win-4.9.2.zip">ShadowsocksR-win-4.9.2.zip</a>

-<a href="https://github.com/shadowsocksrr/electron-ssr">Electron-ssr</a> - cross-platform desktop client with support for Windows, MacOS and Linux
+<a href="https://github.com/shadowsocksrr/electron-ssr">Electron-ssr</a> - cross-platform desktop client with support for Windows, MacOS and Linux.